 Running external executables

-variable as executable files.
-Windows executable files are files with
+environment variable as executable files.
+Files that aren't Windows executables

 You can register the executable engine for a file extension using the